VNG-Realisatie/nlx/docs/docs/try-nlx/management/consume-an-api.md

 - Setup a local NLX outway, which we can use to get data from the network.
 - Made a real request to the VNG Realisatie Demo API.

-Now let's see if we can provide our own API's to the network.
+Now let's see if we can provide our own APIs to the network.